-Its annual operating cost of $283 also makes it by far the cheapest high-end purifier to run.
-This is due to a filter that’s designed to be replaced every five years instead of annually.
-It’s worth noting that when running the fan at comfortable sound levels, the Austin Air was less efficient than all other models at removing particles from the environment.
+Its annual operating cost ($283, according to calculations at the time of writing) also makes it by far the cheapest high-end purifier to run, but note that this is due to a filter that’s designed to be replaced every five years instead of annually.
+Against that, its power consumption is rather high due to its high airflow and the airflow-resistance of the carbon filter.
+Also, the Austin Air was less efficient than all other models at removing particles from the air when running the fan at comfortable sound levels, even though it’s HEPA-rated.
 But a little extra background noise isn’t too much to ask if serious health concerns over pollutants are an issue.

-Table of Contents
+Table of contents

-- What you should know before buying (and reading on)
+- What you should know before buying

-- How we picked what to test
+- How we picked

-- How we tested
+- How we tested and quantified

 - Our pick